 This lovely little market runs weekly on a Friday from 1 pm – 5 pm.
-Organic veg, sushi, breads and cakes, delicious toasted sandwiches, local artisan crafts and soaps.
+Organic veg, sushi, breads and cakes, delicious food local artisan crafts and soaps.

 We stopped in here on out way out to Connemara for the weekend and it’s a really nice place to stop into to have some lunch and pick up some nice bits.
 It’s great to see local markets thriving and even better to support them.

 This climbing wall is hidden inside a warehouse on the Tuam Road.
 Its a small enough space bit there is plenty of room and wall to climb and practice skills / technique.

 You can pop along for a trial session on Tuesdays or Thursdays (and now I think they offer other trial session options if those days dont suit you).
 Its usually €5 or so for the session and after two sessions you can become a member and use the space when you like.

 It is a really nice community here and even though I was totally new I felt really comfortable and everyone was really helpful and encouraging.

 I know , a book shop may not be the most exciting of ‘activites’ for some, but for me – it is.
 Especially Charlie Byrnes.